As you prepare for the new school year, give your child a positive start by completing your own homework assignment—checking in on their health.

 Teach your child healthy habits so they can feel their best throughout the school year.

 - Practice good hygiene.
 Show children how to wash their hands properly and remind them to do it frequently.
 Don’t send your children to school if they’re sick.
-If they’re exposed to or test positive for COVID-19, follow CDC guidelines to prevent the spread.

 - Get moving.
 Children should have about 30 to 60 minutes of moderate activity every day.
 “Sometimes that's as simple as going outside to play or going for a walk and, especially for older kids, staying off screens and getting up to move,” Dr. Doyle said.